dougeby/IntuneDocs/intune/role-based-access-control.md

 Role-based access control (RBAC) helps you manage who has access to your organization’s resources and what they can do with those resources.
 By [assigning roles](assign-role.md) to your Intune users, you can limit what they can see and change.
 Each role has a set of permissions that determine what users with that role can access and change within your organization.

+To create, edit, or assign roles, your account must have one of the following permissions in Azure AD:
+- **Global Administrator**
+- **Intune Service Administrator**

 ## Roles
 A role defines the set of permissions granted to users assigned to that role.
 You can use both the built-in and custom roles.
 Built-in roles cover some common Intune scenarios.
 You can [create your own custom roles](create-custom-role.md) with the exact set of permissions you need.
 Several Azure Active Directory roles have permissions to Intune.